-Altogether, this analysis confirms that observed differences in the birth year-specific impacts of H1N1 and H3N2 are indeed shaped by cohort-specific differences in childhood imprinting (8,11,12,49).
-The finding that such imprinting acts at the narrow, HA or NA subtype-level against seasonal influenza facilitates prediction of the future epidemiological impact of specific seasonal subtypes in high-risk elderly cohorts.
+Altogether, this analysis confirms that the burden of H1N1 and H3N2 is shaped by cohort-specific differences in childhood imprinting (8,11,12,45).
+The finding that such imprinting acts at the HA or NA subtype-level informs prediction of the future epidemiological impact of specific seasonal subtypes in high-risk elderly cohorts.
 The lack of support for broader, HA group-level imprinting effects highlights the difficulty of deploying broadly protective memory B cell responses against familiar, seasonal strains.
-Overall, these findings further our understanding of how serological antigenic seniority translates to functional immune protection, and shapes cohort-specific risk during epidemics.
+Overall, these findings further our understanding of how antigenic seniority shapes cohort-specific risk during epidemics.
 The fact that elderly cohorts show relatively weak immune protection against H3N2, even after living through decades of seasonal exposure to or vaccination against H3N2, suggests that antibody responses acquired in adulthood do not provide the same strength of immune protection as responses primed in childhood.
 These findings suggest that antibody responses acquired in adulthood from back-boosting of existing memory B cells do not provide the same strength of protection as true, de novo responses.
 It remains to be seen whether the strong, lifelong immunological biases observed in elderly cohorts within this study are an intrinsic feature of childhood imprinting, or whether these biases have become unusually entrenched in the current cohort of elderly adults, due to the prolonged dominance of H1N1 circulation across the first half of the 20th century.

 Methods

-Data inclusion criteria

-Following CDC standards, ADHS defines the influenza season as epidemiological week 40 (around early October) through week 39 of the following year (53).
-To facilitate comparison between data sets, we defined INSIGHT cases enrolled from Oct-May as part of the Northern Hemisphere influenza season, and cases enrolled from June-Sept as part of the Southern Hemisphere season.

-In the ADHS data, the 2008-2009 and 2009-2010 influenza seasons were excluded from our analysis because these seasons spanned the first and second wave, respectively, of the 2009 H1N1 pandemic.
-We excluded INSIGHT data from the 2009-2010 Northern Hemisphere season, and the 2010 Southern hemisphere influenza season, which spanned the second pandemic wave in each hemisphere.

-Additionally, from the ADHS data, we excluded 58 cases with birth years before 1918 (whose imprinting status could not be inferred unambiguously), and one case whose year of birth was recorded in error.
-From the INSIGHT data, we excluded 94 cases with missing information in any of five key categories: age, date of enrollment, vaccination, underlying conditions and antiviral treatment.
-We excluded an additional 7 cases that fell outside the focal age range of 18-90, and 3 cases whose infecting subtype could not be unambiguously identified due to coinfection.

 Estimation of age from birth year in ADHS data

 The ADHS data contained three variables, influenza season, birth year and confirmed subtype.
 For most cases, birth year was extracted directly from the reported date of birth in patient medical records, but age was not known.
-To fit age-specific risk curves to the ADHS data, we estimated patient age at the time case observation using the formula [year of observation]-[birth year].
+We estimated patient age at the time case observation using the formula [year of observation]-[birth year].
 To ensure that the minimum estimated age was 0, the second year in the influenza season of case observation was considered the calendar year of observation (e.g. 2013 for the 2012-2013 season).